A lone silhouette stands beneath a crescent moon and starry sky, evoking a sense of solitude and wonder.

 He was growing something deep all along.

-If your heart is weary and your prayers feel dry, I’ve created a free resource just for you:
+If your heart is weary and your prayers feel dry, start gently.

 With grace,